Drew Fortescue: International play

+He won a gold medal for the United States at the 2023 World U18 Championships.
+He had a goal and two assists, as well as a +9 rating, in the tournament.

-He was selected to the United States men's national junior ice hockey team at the 2024 World Junior Ice Hockey Championships and won a gold medal.
-He had a goal and three assists during the tournament, including an assist on the go-ahead goal in the deciding game against Sweden.
-He previously won a gold medal for the United States at the 2023 IIHF World U18 Championships.
-He had a goal and two assists, as well as a +9 rating, in that tournament.
+He was selected to the United States junior team at the 2024 World Junior Championships and won a gold medal.
+He had a goal and three assists during the tournament, including an assist in the final against Sweden.

-He was also included on the roster of the United States team for the 2025 World Junior Ice Hockey Championships and won a second gold medal.
-Fortescue had no points in the tournament but played on Team USA's top defense pairing and wound up with a +6 rating, tied for 3rd best among tournament defensemen.
+He was later included on the roster of the United States team for the 2025 World Junior Championships and won a second gold medal.
+Fortescue had no points in the tournament but played on United States' top defense pairing and wound up with a +6 rating, tied for third-best among tournament defensemen.

-During the semi-final game of the 2025 World Junior Ice Hockey Championships, the TSN announcers said that "Sometimes you don't notice him in a game and it's because he's doing everything right.
+During the semifinal game of the 2025 World Junior Championships, the The Sports Network announcers said that "Sometimes you don't notice him in a game and it's because he's doing everything right.
 He's always in position and plays it simple.
 He's a Rangers draft pick — a good, solid, reliable defender coming your way pretty soon."